Composer Alex Moukala to be a summon in Yakuza spinoff Like a Dragon: Ishin!

 Like a Dragon gets funky

-Famed composer/YouTuber Alex Moukala has revealed that he will be in Like a Dragon Inshin, the previously Japan-exclusive Yakuza game that is being rereleased worldwide.
-Moukala will be in the game via the Trooper Card mechanic, cards that give the player character special attacks and buffs that feature popular characters from the Yakuza franchise or real-life celebrity cameos.
+Famed composer/YouTuber Alex Moukala has revealed that he will be in Like a Dragon Inshin, the previously Japan-exclusive Yakuza game that is being remade for worldwide release.
+Moukala will be in the game via the Trooper Card mechanic; cards that give the player character special attacks and buffs that feature popular characters from the Yakuza franchise or real-life celebrity cameos.

 The reveal came via Moukala’s Twitter account, where he announced his arrival and that the developers decided to “bring the funk” with his addition.